digital-loukoum/gravity/documentation/src/routes/changelog/index.md

 ## 0.9.32

+- fix `gravity build` bug caused by the processing of esbuild options

+## 0.9.31

 - fix crash on void functions when encoding / decoding with JSON

-## 0.9.31

 - add persistence option to store data in a local IndexedDB database
 - forbid to set `cache` option to `false` for the frameworks that are not compatible (React, Vue and Solid) and print a warning